tastyigniter/docs/extend/extensions.md

             'name' => 'The extension name',
             'author' => 'The extension author name',
             'description' => 'The extension description',
             'icon' => 'The extension icon.
-Any FontAwesome icon name, for example: `fa-plug`', 'version' => 'The extension version'
+Any FontAwesome icon name, for example: `fa-puzzle-piece`', 'version' => 'The extension version'
         ];
     }